AI4EO/kp-labs-seeing-beyond-visible-challenge/README.md

-# kp-labs-seeing-beyond-visible-challenge
+# Seeing Beyond the Visible challenge

-Repository with material to get you started with the Seeing beyond the visible challenge hosted by KP Labs
+Repository with material to get you started with the Seeing beyond the visible challenge organized by KP LABS.